What is Kyleena and how is it used?

 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION).

-- Risks of Intrauterine Pregnancy: Instruct the patient to contact her healthcare provider if she thinks she might be pregnant.
+- Risks of Intrauterine Pregnancy: Advise the patient to contact her healthcare provider if she thinks she might be pregnant.
 Inform the patient about the risks of intrauterine pregnancy while using Kyleena, including the risks of leaving Kyleena in place and the risks of removing Kyleena or probing of the uterus.
-[See WARNINGS AND PRECAUTIONS and Use in Special Populations]
+If Kyleena cannot be removed in a pregnant patient, advise her to report immediately any symptom that suggests complications of the pregnancy.
+Advise her of isolated reports of virilization of the female fetus following local exposure to LNG during pregnancy with an LNG IUS in place.
+[See WARNINGS AND PRECAUTIONS and Use In Special Populations]

 - A stroke or heart attack